 Cybersecurity threats come in a wide variety of types.
 Therefore, it’s critical to recognize, report, and respond to a cyber threat proactively.
 Nevertheless, it’s not practiced as often as recommended, and even though it may seem obvious, human error is responsible for more than 90% of successful cyberattacks.
 In addition, managers should remember that hackers don’t just break into the IT department; they look for vulnerabilities.
 As a result, every person in your organization should be educated and trained about the best cybersecurity practices.

 Data breaches are becoming common, putting users at greater risk than ever.
 Modern phishing attacks, whaling, social engineering attacks are becoming more sophisticated as threat actors become more inventive, making it more challenging to protect your company.
-In addition, malicious links, viruses, and trojans have made the internet a dangerous place – but cybersecurity education and employee training can help make it safer for organizations.
+In addition, malicious links, viruses, and trojans have made the internet a dangerous place – but cyber education and employee training can help make it safer for organizations.

 Users need actionable to-dos that can help them stay alert and safe online in an environment where a single click can cost thousands (if not millions) of dollars.
 To ensure data protection and cyber-safety, any organization must invest in cybersecurity education and training.
 But how does cybersecurity education help an organization?
 Is it solely for the benefit of the employees?
 Or is it strictly for the sake of the management?